roadmanjs/wallet/README.md

-## A Roadman for wallet that supports, coinbase, stripe .e.t.c ...
+## A Roadman for wallet that supports, coinbase, stripe, nowpayments .e.t.c ...

 env